Doctor of Osteopathic Medicine Admissions

 • Qualified applicants will be invited to submit the UNE supplemental application fee.

-• Qualified applications will undergo a secondary review upon receipt of the supplemental application fee and required letters of recommendation.
+• Applications will undergo secondary review upon receipt of the UNE supplemental application fee and required letters of recommendation.

-• Highly qualified applicants will be invited to a virtual interview session.
+• Highly qualified applicants will be invited to participate in a virtual interview.
 Interviews are conducted by invitation only.

 • UNE communicates all status updates, notifications, and admissions decisions via email.